-8. When finished painting, release the trigger, turn the electrostatics off at the gun, and put the system in Standby mode
+8. When finished painting, release the trigger, disable the ES request signal, and put the system in Standby mode 뵏

 - 9. At this point, you may perform any of the following actions: - Supply more paint to the system.
-See Prime the Isolation System, page 37. - Flush and clean the system.
-See Flush the System (Systems without Color Change), page 33 or Flush the System (Color Change Enabled Systems), page 35. - Shut down the system.
-See Shutdown, page 39.
+See Prime the Isolation System, page 33. - Flush and clean the system.
+See Flush the System (Systems without Color Change), page 31 or Flush the System (Color Change Enabled Systems), page 32. - Shut down the system.
+See Shutdown, page 35.

-Adjust the Gun Fluid and Air Settings
+Adjust the Gun Fluid Settings

-Preset 0 allows operators to change the gun fluid and air pressure at any time.
+Preset 0 allows operators to change the gun fluid pressure at any time.
 Preset 0 assumes a manual purge profile.

-Use Preset 1 through 99 to configure different gun fluid and air pressure settings and a purge profile number.
-To set up a purge profile, see Purge Screens 1-5, page 57.
+Use Preset 1 through 99 to configure different gun fluid pressure settings and a purge profile number.
+To set up a purge profile, see Purge Screens 1-5, page 53.